megatop1/MedellinC2/README.md

 - `./MedellinC2 server`: Displays the server menu
 - `./MedellinC2 server start`: Starts the C2 server, which allows listeners to listen for connections from agents
 - `./Medellinc2 launcher`: Displays the launchers menu
-- `./MedellinC2 launcher winEXE`: Create a windows launcher (payload)
+- `./MedellinC2 launcher windows`: Create a windows launcher (payload)
+- `./MedellinC2 launcher linux`: Creates a linux launcher (payload)